timmaki/GAM/ExamplesEmailSettings.md

 gam user joe@acme.org delete messages query filename:pdf
 ```

-This example will delete the message that has this exact RFC822 Message ID for all users.
+This example will delete the message that has this exact [RFC822 Message ID header](https://support.google.com/groups/answer/75960?hl=en) for all users.
 Only one message at most will be deleted for all users (they should have only one copy).
+This example is useful if an email is sent to a large number of people and you wish to remove it from their mailbox quickly.
 ```
 gam all users delete messages query rfc822msgid:CAGoYzwvzepSfbHB8mBoOx4VqsiotTmRjvBSFjz8NMg2VXeHTrA@mail.gmail.com doit
 ```